Current Graduate Students

 Cultural Ethnicity: Afghanistan

-Education: PhD Student, Applied Social Psychology, University of Guelph, Ontario , Canada
+Education: Ph.D.
+Candidate, Applied Social Psychology, University of Guelph, Ontario, Canada

-Previous: MA Applied Social Psychology, University of Guelph, Ontario, Canada; B.A.
-(Honors), Applied Psychology, Douglas College, British Colombia, Canada
+Previous: M.A.
+Applied Social Psychology, University of Guelph, Ontario, Canada; B.A.
+(Honors), Applied Psychology, Douglas College, British Columbia, Canada

 Research Interests: Acculturation and Adaptation of Migrants, Psychological and Sociocultural Adaptation of Refugees, Cultural Factors Influencing Collective Action Intentions, Gender Equality across Cultures